By Tom McGregor, CNTV Commentator

 The Western media and Washington D.C.-based think tanks have grown accustomed to hailing the so-called ‘China Threat’ theory.

 The CSIS calls for more US interference in the New Silk Road project.
-Johnson wrote twice in his report: “The new United States administration that takes office in January 2017 would be well served in thinking about new approaches and manage a process that if President Xi Jinping gets his way will be a force to be reckoned with for the next decade and beyond.”
+Johnson wrote twice in his report: “The new United States administration that takes office in January 2017 would be well served in thinking about new approaches and manage a process that, if President Xi Jinping gets his way, will be a force to be reckoned with for the next decade and beyond.”

 In the minds of CSIS, the Belt & Road does not deserve to succeed unless the US will “manage” the global initiative.
-For CSIS, the New Silk Road is not about upgrading logistics, telecommunications, infrastructure to boost cross-border trade and investments in Asia, the Middle East, Eurasia, Africa and Europe.
+For CSIS, the New Silk Road is not about upgrading logistics, telecommunications, and infrastructure to boost cross-border trade and investments in Asia, the Middle East, Eurasia, Africa and Europe.

-CSIS views Beijing’s economic diplomacy as scheming, rather than acting as “mutually beneficial, seeking win-win cooperation for a common destiny.”
+CSIS views Beijing’s economic diplomacy as scheming rather than acting as “mutually beneficial, seeking win-win cooperation for a common destiny.”

 Asia needs more infrastructure

-Countries in Asia have continued to enjoy rapid economic growth and meanwhile there’s strong demand “for modern roads, railways, ports, electricity.” according to CSIS.
+Countries in Asia have continued to enjoy rapid economic growth, and meanwhile, there’s strong demand “for modern roads, railways, ports, electricity.” according to CSIS.
 “Telecommunications and other kinds of basic infrastructure are set to create sustained long-term demand for substantial investment.”

 Other Stories of Interest: